A Beginner’s Guide To Using Smartphones For Seniors

 Locate the power button, usually on the side or top of the phone, and:

-• To turn on: Press and hold the power button until the screen lights up.
+• Press and hold the power button until the screen lights up.

-• To turn off: Press and hold the power button, then follow the on-screen prompt to power off.
+• Then follow the on-screen prompt to power off.

-Tip: If your phone freezes or doesn’t respond, hold the power button for about 10 seconds to force a restart.
+• Hold the power button for about 10 seconds to force a restart if your phone freezes or doesn’t respond.

 Charging Your Phone